w3c/aria/README.md

 Todo: special characteristics table classes etc. used by the script

+## Generating Editors' Drafts

+Official editors' drafts are published to a URI beginning with https://w3c.github.io/aria/.
+This URI is suitable for public references.
+Documents published here are *static* snapshots from the Respec processor.
+This is to minimize load time for consumers of these drafts.

+It is desired to automate publishing to this URI when commits are pushed to the server, and there are actions items open for this, but that feature does not exist yet.
+Editors can manually generate the editors drafts using the following procedure:

+* Push your edits to the server.
+Take note of the relative path of the document and branch name (usually master).
+* On your local machine, change to the gh-pages branch.
+* Point your browser to the rawgit URI for the document.
+This is https://rawgit.com/w3c/aria/{branch}/{path}.
+* Use the "ReSpec" button to "Save Snapshot", choose "Save as HTML", and save the file in the appropriate location for the editors' draft.
+* Commit that change to your local github branch and push that to the server.
+That puts the static snapshot in the location known by the github.io URI.
+* On your local machine, switch back to the branch in which you were editing.

 ## How ARIA Extension Specs are Built

 An extension spec is one that defines additional roles, states, and / or properties that augment